 3. Don’t Let Bad Days Stop You

 “Being a real writer means being able to do the work on a bad day.” ~ Norman Mailer, Pulitzer Prize-winner

 All writers have bad days.
 Accept it.
 It doesn’t mean you should give up; what it does mean is that you might have a better writing day tomorrow.

-Author of the best-selling book The Artist’s Way, Julia Cameron, says that what defines a writer is showing up at the page, no matter what.
+Julia Cameron, author of the best-selling book The Artist’s Way, says that what defines a writer is showing up at the page, no matter what.
 It means writing, regardless of your headache, hangover or hang-ups.
 It means doing your assignments in spite of all your excuses.

 We all have busy, full lives.
 So what?
 Don’t let that prevent you from completing 20 minutes of writing every day.

 4. Routine Routine Routine

 We’ve seen super-talented writers fizzle out halfway through the course solely because they couldn’t stick to their routine.

 On the other hand, those writers who sent in their assignments like clockwork delivered the goods, literally.
 Once they had a product that they had polished several times over, they could submit it for publication.
 That’s one solid tick on the bucket list.

 Here’s what some famous writers say about the benefits of a writing routine and persevering at it.